EricHier1/EricHier1/README.md

 🚀 Hello!
-I'm Eric, a self-taught developer with a focus on crafting Python applications.
-Continuously learning and growing, I strive to create meaningful solutions that make a difference.
-Feel free to explore my repositories to get a glimpse of my journey and projects.
-I truly appreciate collaboration, learning from others, and receiving feedback.
-Let's work together and make cool stuff, becuase we can! 💻🌟
+I'm Eric, learning to orogram and having fun